Kim Anderson Believes a Sideways Pattern for Wheat for Awhile Will Be a Good ThingThu, 06 Nov 2014 21:26:02 CST

 As for upside- he says "I believe for wheat the odds are relatively slim, because we have got more than adequate world stocks."
 Anderson's complete remarks that will be seen this weekend on SUNUP can be heard right now- just click on the LISTEN BAR below.

-Besides the Kim Anderson market outlook segment- it is shaping up to be a busy SUNUP this weekend as produced by Lyndall Stout, Austin Moore and Dave Deken at the Ag Communications Department within the Divsiion of Agriculture at Oklahoma State University.
+Besides the Kim Anderson market outlook segment- it is shaping up to be a busy SUNUP this weekend as produced by Lyndall Stout, Austin Moore and Dave Deken at the Ag Communications Department at Oklahoma State University.

-Here's their rundown of what can be seen on the show that will air on Saturday and Sunday on OETA:
+Here's their rundown of what can be seen in the show that will air on Saturday and Sunday:

 The SUNUP crew starts at OKC West Livestock Market in El Reno to visit with Gant Mourer and Derrell Peel about the sale of preconditioned calves in the Oklahoma Quality Beef Network.